-Tube or tape distortions works great on kicks!
+Tube or tape distortions work great on kicks!
 Insert a distortion plugin and try and compare between tube distortion or tape distortion.
 Wait, don’t abuse unless is really necessary!
 Use the wet/dry knob to blend a little bit of distortion in the mix, and probably it’s not the best idea to use guitar pedals or guitar amps emulations, there are some great Culture Vulture Thermionic emulations around for the tube sound, and many tape machine emulations.
-Also, there are some saturation plugins like iZotope Trash or FabFilter Saturn or even the simpler WARM from Antares that you should really try on kicks.
+Also, there are some saturation plugins like FabFilter Saturn 2 or even the simpler WARM from Antares that you should really try on kicks.

 5. Design a Tuned Subkick

 Ok, this is by far the most time-consuming option, but it might give you lots of satisfaction!

 Grab an analog synth or a virtual analog plugin, you just need one oscillator producing a triangle or sine wave, filter completely opened, all envelopes set to gate, and no LFO modulation at all.
 Record all the root notes as whole notes in the lower octave (A0 to G#1), now, insert your favorite Gate with the side-chain option in this triangle/sine track you have just recorded.
 The side-chain must be the kick track, set the threshold level so every kick opens the Gate.